lucaapahidean/fraud-detection-agent/README.md

 - **Variants I-V**: Different types of bias (group size, prevalence, separability)

 Each dataset contains 1M synthetic bank account applications with 30 features.

+More information about the dataset can be found in the [BAF Dataset Suite Datasheet](https://github.com/feedzai/bank-account-fraud/blob/main/documents/datasheet.pdf)

 ## Models